evennia/evennia/docs/sphinx/source/wiki/CodingUtils.rst

           # outtxt will now retain all internal indentation
           # but be shifted all the way to the left.

-Normally you do the dedent in the display code (this is the way the help system homogenizes help entries).
+Normally you do the dedent in the display code (this is for example how the help system homogenizes help entries).

 time\_format()
 ~~~~~~~~~~~~~~